Has Your Fear Of Panic Created More Panic?

 Is medication necessary for panic disorder treatment?

 While medication can help reduce panic and anxiety symptoms and, in certain contexts, it may be required and beneficial, it is always most effective when used in combination with therapy.
 However, medication is not always necessary for panic disorder treatment and, if prescribed, can take up to six weeks for anxiety reducing effects to kick in.
 Alternatively, therapy should produce relief before six weeks, and without any of the side effects of drugs.
 Medications are potent, can be physically addictive, may come with unwanted side effects, and mask—rather than treat – the causes of symptoms.
-As human beings, we are much more than a set of physiological woman closing eyes dancing in leavessymptoms; we think, we feel and we interact with other people.
+As human beings, we are much more than a set of physiological symptoms; we think, we feel and we interact with other people.
 Panic is a confluence of many aspects of who we are and the lives we live.
 Part of panic disorder therapy is to identify, recognize and address the thoughts, feelings, body sensations and interpersonal elements in the process that produces panic.
 Once you identify and modify the elements that created panic, you can make room for new, more helpful processes.
 In therapy, you can also learn practical techniques and strategies to implement in the real world on a daily basis, as well as in moments of high stress or nervousness.
 These practical and effective solutions can provide both immediate and long-term results without the need for medication.

 I’ve tried everything – even therapy – and nothing helps.
 How are you different?